-Sr. No. At the end of the semester, students will be able to: RBT Level CO 1 List various qualities and pre-requisites of entrepreneurs.
+Sr. No. At the end of the generator students will be able to RBT Sr. No. At the end of the semester, students will be able to: CO 1 List various qualities and pre-requisites of entrepreneurs.
 L1 CO 2 Explain various quick start methods.
 L2 CO 3 Examine business planning process.
 L3 CO 4 Point out various forms of ownership in business.
 H1 CO 5 Justify significance of entrepreneurship in Printing Industry H2